grrdmtn/EVE-Hacking-Simulator/README.md

 Why don't they have some unique differences so that hacking a data site *feels* different than a relic site?

 Also, this minigame may put too much emphasis on strength in it's current state.
-Defense nodes hit second and cannot hit back if they are dead, which means increasing strength ironically often is better for your coherence than increasing coherence.
-This makes a Neural Lace 'Bluefire' Net Ablation 960-10 implant (which sacrifices strength to add coherence) a questionable choice.
+Defense nodes hit last and cannot hit back if they are dead, which means increasing strength ironically often is better for your coherence than increasing coherence.
+This makes a *Neural Lace 'Bluefire' Net Ablation 960-10* implant (which sacrifices strength to add coherence) a questionable choice.

 Lastly I think the minigame could do with some more strategic choices.
-Usually the best thing to do is 'just kill the defense node'.
+Often the best thing to do is 'just blindly kill any defense nodes that pop up', especially when you're at 60 strength.
+Wouldn't it be nice if there was a valid choice to leave certain defense nodes alive longer?

-Hopefully I (and others using this tool) can come up with creative ideas that address those issues!
+Maybe I (and others using this tool) can come up with creative ideas that address those issues, and hopefully the feedback can even get Fenris Creations to further improve their hacking minigame!

+Or if not, at least we can have fun with it.